 I have been in and out of therapy since the age of 16… I have spent half my life clinically depressed, on medication, and searching for the answers to my misery.
 I have spent half my life thinking I was broken, that I didn’t fit in anywhere, that I was dumb, that I had failed in life because I wasn't "doing" life in the right order by the right age; degree, career, man, house, kids..
 I didn't even have a degree, career, man, house or kids!
-I was unhappy, depressed, suicidal, sullen, moody, rude even.
-I look back now and I realise that in so many situations I was a downright bitch!
+I was unhappy, depressed, suicidal, sullen, moody.
 I used to have a boss many years ago who used to say to me most days; Jane has her grumpy pants on today..
 And I just couldn’t figure out why he would say that!
-I had no idea that my self-loathing was affecting those around me and I certainly had no idea that self-worth was the very core of my issues.
+I had no idea that how I felt about myself was affecting those around me and I certainly had no idea exactly what my issues were despite all the therapy.
 I was told all my life that I was too emotional, too sensitive and I over reacted to everything… so I buried the real Jane as clearly she wasn’t acceptable and she was the cause of all my unhappiness.
 I learned to behave in the way that others wanted; to keep the peace, to avoid criticism, for approval, to blend in..
 I did this for so long I eventually lost all connection with who I am.

 My dark side not only included depression but addiction to drugs, alcohol and partying.
 I have been hospitalised three times with two attempts on my life..
 My adult life is littered with broken relationship; both romantic and otherwise.
 I have had my heart broken more times than I care to remember but I have also carelessly broken hearts too.
-I have seriously tried dozens of different kinds of therapists, self-help books, pills, courses; I have moved homes, jobs, friends, relationships.
+I have seriously tried dozens of different kinds of therapists, healers, self-help books, pills, courses; I have moved homes, jobs, friends, relationships.
 Always searching, believing that the next chapter would lead to happiness..
 Always changing external things; surely it wasn’t my fault that my life was miserable…?
 I blamed my childhood, my parents, their divorce, my step father, moving interstate as a teenager blah, blah, blah.
 Everyone has a sob story and I clung to mine not only the story through discussing it over and over in therapy but blaming others.
-Its not my fault I am miserable!
-Geez; I seriously can’t believe I carried on like that for 20 years!

 In amongst all of this I did have a reasonably successful corporate career that was far from fulfilling but I was good at and of course paid the bills.
 Joining the 9 to 5 rat race, hating Mondays and longing for Fridays is just life isn't it?
 Being tied to a corporate cubicle, once we get into debt, is a trap too many of us fall into and I was no different.
 Coupled with all my other issues it was yet another environment that ensured the real Jane was buried deep below societies, family and now works expectations of who I should be.
 To look at me you would never know the turmoil that was going on underneath.
 I became a master at hiding the real Jane, as too many of us women do, and functioning at a level that was socially acceptable.
 And as the years went by I lost more and more contact with who I was.